-In our first blog post we introduced you to the wonderful Erin H. Brown and her launch of the #AzResidence Design project.
+In our first blog post we introduced you to the wonderful Window Works contributor, Erin H. Brown, and her launch of the #AzResidence Design project.
 If you missed that post, CLICK HERE and read all about Erin.
-Now that you are all caught up on Erin, we are happy to introduce the first in the series of her guest blog posts documenting her latest journey – #TheAzResidence.
+Now that you are all caught up on Erin, we are happy to introduce the first in her series of posts documenting her latest journey – #TheAzResidence.

 Let’s See How This Goes. #TheAzResidence – A House Renovation Begins!